embarkpark/learning_design/modules/setting_the_stage/overview.md

 * You have have completed a course like Harvard CS50, a coding bootcamp, or even an entire degree in a technical discipline.
 * You are now wondering how to get a good entry-level position in the industry, and do well in it.
 * OR you do have an entry-level job, and are wondering how to do well in it / get a better one.

+## Professionalism

+A student is primarily concerned with getting good scores, getting through a course.
+These concerns in a sense are self-centered.
+Your scores, your completion.

+A professional, by definition, is paid to produce results for clients.
+As such, a reliable professional demonstrates and acts upon outward-facing concern for the needs of their clients.

+Even if you are not yet being paid by a specific client, nonetheless, you are beyond mere student status.
+You are a professional.

+Although this training is a kind of a course of study, it has a very practical and reality-based orientation.
+We want to urge you to avoid falling into the trap of thinking like a student.

+If you are job-seeking, or will be again at some point, then in a sense, your "customer" is the members of the hiring team.

+How can you demonstrate concern for the needs of these clients?

 ## What hiring teams seek